andrewzho/TowerMasters/docs/final.md

 - Less flexibility for customization
 - Limited support for recurrent policies and demonstration learning
 - Harder to integrate with complex exploration strategies

+#### Cross-Entropy Method (CEM)
+As an alternative baseline, we implemented the Cross-Entropy Method, a simple policy optimization technique (`train3.py`).

+**Advantages:**
+- Straightforward implementation with a simple policy network structure
+- Sample-based approach that keeps elite trajectories
+- Exploration through noise injection

+**Disadvantages:**
+- Limited progress - agent struggled to advance beyond floor 0
+- Showed signs of learning but lacked consistent exploration

 ### Proposed Approaches